thustorage/GPreempt/README.md

 python3 plot.py -r <path_to_result_dir> -f <figures_you_want_to_draw>
 ```

 where `<path_to_result_dir>` is the directory where you stored the results.
+By default, if you do not specify the path, you should run it in the `scripts/plot` directory.
 For example, if you stored the results in `result-reviewer-A`, please run:
 ```shell
 cd scripts/plot
 python3 plot.py -r result-reviewer-A